Morgoth: Ainulindalë and Valaquenta

-Before the creation of Eä and Arda (The Universe and the World), Melkor is the most powerful of the Ainur, the "angelic beings" created by Eru Ilúvatar.
+Before the creation of Eä and Arda (the Universe and the World), Melkor is the most powerful of the Ainur, the "angelic beings" created by Eru Ilúvatar.
 Melkor, dissatisfied that Eru had abandoned the Void, seeks to emulate his creator and fill the Void with sentient beings.
 This, however, requires the Flame Imperishable, the Secret Fire, which belongs to Eru alone; Melkor cannot find it.
 He contends with Eru in the Music of the Ainur, introducing themes of his own.
 He draws many weaker-willed Ainur to him.
 Ironically, these attempts do not truly subvert the Music, but elaborate Eru's original intentions: the Music of Eru takes on depth and beauty through the strife and sadness Melkor's disharmonies introduce.
 Unlike Aulë, Melkor is too proud to admit that his creations are made possible entirely by Eru.
 Instead, Melkor aspires to rival Eru.

 In an early draft, Tolkien has the elf Finrod state that "there is nothing more powerful that is conceivable than Melkor, save Eru only".
 In The Silmarillion, Eru Ilúvatar similarly states that "Mighty are the Ainur, and mightiest among them is Melkor".

 In a 1955 essay, Tolkien emphasizes Morgoth's immense power at the beginning of Arda, beyond all other Valar combined and the most powerful under Eru Ilúvatar:

 Melkor must be made far more powerful in original nature.
 The greatest power under Eru.
 Later, he must not be able to be controlled or 'chained' by all the Valar combined.
 Note that in the early age of Arda he was alone able to drive the Valar out of Middle-earth into retreat.

-Since the Great Music stands as template for all of material creation, the chaos introduced by Melkor's disharmonies is responsible for all evil.
+Since the Great Music stands as the template for all of material creation, the chaos introduced by Melkor's disharmonies is responsible for all evil.
 Everything in Middle-earth is tainted by his influence.
 In Morgoth's Ring, Tolkien draws an analogy between the One Ring, into which Sauron commits much of his power, and all of Arda – "Morgoth's Ring" – which contains and is corrupted by Melkor's power until the Remaking of the World.
 The Valaquenta tells how Melkor seduced many of the minor Ainur, the Maiar, into his service.